-Really enjoyed playing with my girl friends, great game to have a conversation and get to talk and play something unique.
+really enjoyed playing with her girlfriends.
+"It's a great game to have a conversation and get to talk and play something unique".

 Clara Montbriand, Spanish Interpreter, Teacher

 Mr.Jesse, Paraprofessional at Park High School in Cottage Grove, MN and Rob M. (16 years old).

 "This is a great game to start a conversation with others you don't really know."

 This game is targeted towards children (5+ up) but can be played at any age.
 Use this game for your school, business AND at home!

 This game helps to start a conversation between people, regardless of race/ethnicity, sexual orientation, religion, political views, etc. At the end of the day, we are all human and should be treated equally.